mramitpatel/mramitpatel.github.io/app/projects/_posts/2012-05-05-walton-isaacson-pitch.md

 role: "Art Direction, Design"
 description: "Site redesign and brand evolution pitch for the &ldquo;World's Most Interesting Agency&rdquo; - Walton Isaacson."

 summary: "Part of claiming &ldquo;The World's Most Interesting Agency&rdquo; is having an interesting website.
-I approached Walton Isaacon with a redesign and brand evolution at the height of a long lasting working relationship."
+I approached Walton Isaacon with a redesign and brand evolution at the height of a long lasting working relationship.
+Designed at UnitOneNine."

 homeimage: wi-hero.png
 logo: adrian-logo.png